Vodafone/HelloV2XWorld-iOS/README.md

     * Bug Fixing
         * Fix connectivity after changing station type from settings.
         * Fix ITS marker orientation according to the device orientation.
+* 1.0.2
+    * Bug Fixing
+        * Fix ITS marker orientation according to the device orientation.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details